 (note: be careful the nozzle is tiny and not attached to the airbrush!
 It is held in place with the nose cone).

 In terms of ergonomics, the airbrush is a similar weight and feel as the Patriot 105.
-The trigger assembly has a different feel than the Patriot 105, however; and is a tad more responsive (e.g., it has more spring or bounce when pulling back).
+As for specific features, the trigger assembly has a different feel than the Patriot 105, however; and is a tad more responsive (e.g., it has more spring or bounce when pulling back).
 Of course, the trigger pull tension is adjustable.

 For more details/cost, etc., about the Renegade Velocity, check here.

-- The Badger Renegade Velocity is an upgrade to the Patriot 105
+- The Renegade Velocity is an upgrade to the Patriot 105

 - This airbrush has a finer needle and nozzle assembly (0.2mm size)